ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 </tbody>
 </table>

+# Rationale

-`atomic_accessor` was part of the rationale provided in P0009 for `mdspan`s *accessor policy* template parameter.
+`atomic_accessor` was part of the rationale provided in P0009 for `mdspan`'s *accessor policy* template parameter.

 One of the primary use cases for these accessors is the ability to write algorithms with somewhat generic `mdspan` outputs, which can be called in sequential and parallel contexts.
-When called in parallel contexts users would simply pass an `mdspan` with an atomic accessor - the algorithm implementation itself could be agnostic to the calling context.
+When called in parallel contexts users would simply pass an `mdspan` with an atomic accessor.
+The algorithm implementation itself could be agnostic to the calling context.

 A variation on this use case is an implementation of an algorithm taking an execution policy, which adds the atomic accessor to its output argument if called with a parallel policy,